phonopy/phonopy/_sources/dynamic-structure-factor.rst.txt

 where :math:`\mathbf{Q}` is the scattering vector defined as :math:`\mathbf{Q} = \mathbf{k} - \mathbf{k}'` with incident wave
 vector :math:`\mathbf{k}` and final wavevector :math:`\mathbf{k}'`
 following the book "Thermal of Neutron Scattering".
+Other variables are refered to :ref:`formulations` page.
 Note that the phase convention of the dynamical matrix given :ref:`here <dynacmial_matrix_theory>` is used.
 For inelastic neutron scattering, :math:`\bar{b}_j` is the average